dydxkonakona/aws-hands-on-learning/README.md

 # AWS Hands-on Learning

-This repository documents my hands-on learning on AWS Cloud.
+Welcome! 👋

+This repository documents my hands-on learning and exploration of Amazon Web Services (AWS) Cloud.
+It serves as a personal knowledge base, practice ground, and a way to track my progress as I dive deeper into AWS services, architecture, best practices, and real-world use cases.

 ## Table of Contents